Introduction: Why accessibility is crucial

 Sustainable processes

-- Integrate accessibility into development processes
+- Build accessibility into your development process

-- Automated testing in CI/CD
+- Automate testing in CI/CD

-- Establish regular reviews
+- Set up regular reviews

 Cultural change

-Create awareness
+Build awareness

-- Anchor accessibility as a design principle
+- Treat accessibility as a core design principle

-- Develop accessibly right from the start
+- Build it in from the very start

 - Gather user feedback